 IMAGES: There are very few pictures included in this on-line catalog.
 I can email pictures of items on request.

 SHIPPING COSTS: Prices in this catalog do not include postage.
 For small orders please add $9.00 for the first item and $3.00 each thereafter for priority shipping.
-I can ship by less expensive (but very slow) media mail or parcel post - ask me if interested.
+If you would like to save money I am happy to ship by media mail or parcel post - these are much cheaper but also much slower.
+Ask me if interested.
 Large orders and orders shipped to other countries will be charged appropriately and fairly.